 There are also associated devices that work with smartphones or mobile music players to broadcast the sound.
 Bluetooth speakers and connections to hook into larger sound systems are almost everywhere.
 This makes a high-quality personal sound system easy to purchase and set up, including in your small business.

 However, you cannot use your mobile phone to stream a consumer music streaming service through a Bluetooth speaker to create an ambiance for your customers.
 This violates music copyright, and you could face a major lawsuit.

 How to Use Music for Business Streaming Services

 Too many business owners don’t realize that it is illegal to use personal streaming services to play music in their business.
 A reported 83 percent of businesses use personal music streamers rather than acquiring the right copyright for the music they play.

 PROs and music publishers send employees undercover to random businesses to determine whether they are breaking copyright law.
 Not understanding the different types of copyright is not an excuse, and you will likely face hefty fines if you do not have the correct licenses with the PROs for the music you play.

 Fortunately, the rise of personal music streaming has led to a similar rise in music streaming for business.
-Companies like Cloud Cover Music take the basic idea of the music streaming interface, with different playlists and access to a wide range of songs, and work with PROs to get the correct type of license for streaming music for a business.
+Companies like Cloud Cover Music take the basic idea of the music streaming interface, with different playlists and access to a wide range of songs, and work with PROs to get the correct type of license for streaming music for retail stores.

 Services for business music streaming like Cloud Cover Music include the following:

 - You can download mobile apps to phones or tablets, so you have access to your business’s playlists legally from several devices.

 - There are no ads in the background to interrupt the soundtrack for a business you created for your customers.
 Many personal streaming services feature ads in their free options.

 - Ads that are played are designed specifically for your business, so you can effectively communicate with your customers.